Tag: Tom Bergbauer

 Bellevue Hospital – Tracking History

-A few times I have been asked by readers if a hospital ever existed next to the Ben Franklin Bridge and if so, what was its name.
+By Thomas A. Bergbauer, Retired Courier-Post Editor A few times in the past two months I have received several phone calls from readers asking if a hospital ever existed in North Camden next to the Ben Franklin Bridge and if so, what was its name.
+The answer of course is, yes!
+The name of the…

 Gutter Fun – Tracking History

-I noticed two youngsters playing in water at the curb of a street, causing flashbacks of water running down the gutter of my old city street in North Camden.
+By Thomas A. Bergbauer, Retired Courier-Post Editor While driving not too long ago I noticed two youngsters playing in water at the curb of a street.
+Immediately I had flashbacks of water running down the gutter of my old city street in North Camden.
+They were draining the fire hydrant at the corner and it…

 Hucksters – Tracking History

-They came through the alleyways and down the streets.
+By Thomas A. Bergbauer, Retired Courier-Post Editor They came through the alleyways and down the streets.
 They came like a parade at intervals hawking their wares.
 Those were the hucksters of our day.
+I have received many phone calls and emails asking me about hucksters and would if I do a column on them.
+I…

 Seven Unknown U.S. Soldiers – Tracking History